awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 }
 ```

-To add a tag to an existing resource, send a POST request to the [Tags](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-tags.html) URI and include the Amazon Resource Name \(ARN\) of the resource in the URI\.
+To add a tag to an existing resource, send a POST request to the [Tags](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-tags.html) URI\.
+Include the Amazon Resource Name \(ARN\) of the resource in the URI\.
 The ARN should be URL encoded\.
 In the body of the request, include the `tags` parameter and values\.
 For example, the following request adds a `Stack` tag key with a `Test` tag value to the specified project \(*resource\-arn*\):

 ```
 POST /v1/tags/resource-arn HTTP/1.1